+Collaborative Goal setting:

+Collaborating with the mentor to identify core strengths and improvement areas, setting short- and long-term goals, and establishing practical steps to achieve them (e.g., improving communication skills by leading small group exercises).

+Recording Development:

-- Documentation Methods:
+Documentation Methods:

-- Reflective Journal:
+• Reflective Journal:

-- Daily or weekly journal entries to record key learnings, challenges faced, and mentor feedback, allowing for regular self-reflection.
+Daily or weekly journal entries to record key learnings, challenges faced, and mentor feedback, allowing for regular self-reflection.

-- O Digital Tools:
+Digital Tools:

-- Using apps or digital platforms (e.g., Trello, OneNote) to organise notes, track goals, and upload any relevant materials or feedback.
+Using apps or digital platforms (e.g., Trello, OneNote) to organise notes, track goals, and upload any relevant materials or feedback.

-- Mediums for Recording:
+Mediums for Recording:

-- O Written Entries:
+• Written Entries:

-- Detailed notes on mentorship experiences, insights gained, and personal observations.
+Detailed notes on mentorship experiences, insights gained, and personal observations.

-- Video or Audio Logs:
+Video or Audio Logs:

-- Recording reflections verbally to capture personal thoughts, self-evaluation, and progress in a multimedia format.
+Recording reflections verbally to capture personal thoughts, self-evaluation, and progress in a multimedia format.

-3. Be able to reflect on own experience as a mentee within a sports-based mentorship.
+3. Be able to reflect Scope

+on own experience as a mentee within Teaching will cover:

+a sports-based mentorship.
 Benefits of Sports-Based Mentorship:

-- Personal and Professional Growth: - Mentees often gain self-confidence, improve communication skills, and broaden their network within the sports industry.
+Personal and Professional Growth:

+Mentees often gain self-confidence, improve communication skills, and broaden their network within the sports industry.

-Skill Development:
+• Skill Development:

 Direct experience allows mentees to refine technical skills (e.g., coaching techniques) and professional skills (e.g., time management).

 • Career Insight and Exploration:

 By observing the mentor and their professional environment, mentees gain an understanding of career paths, job responsibilities, and industry demands, which informs their own career decisions.

 • Feedback and Self-Assessment:

-Assessing Feedback:
+• Assessing Feedback:

-- Reviewing feedback from mentors and other professionals to understand strengths and improvement areas. - Specific feedback (e.g., on leadership skills or technical abilities) helps mentees focus on targeted development.
+Reviewing feedback from mentors and other professionals to understand strengths and improvement areas.
+Specific feedback (e.g., on leadership skills or technical abilities) helps mentees focus on targeted development.

-Evaluating Performance:
+• Evaluating Performance:

 Reflecting on feedback in relation to personal goals and using it to identify strengths, areas for development, and steps to address challenges in the future.

 • Experience Summary and Future Recommendations:

-O Describing Mentorship Experience:
+• Describing Mentorship Experience:

 Summarising the overall experience, including initial expectations, key challenges, significant accomplishments, and how each of these elements impacted personal and professional growth.

 • Future Career Recommendations:

-$\circ \quad \text{Further Development Suggestions:} \\$
+• Further Development Suggestions:

 Based on the mentorship experience, mentees may identify new areas of interest, additional skills to develop, or certifications to pursue.

-Long-Term Goal Setting: Using insights from the mentorship to set new career goals, such as applying for internships, seeking further mentorships, or specialising in specific sports-related areas (e.g., sports psychology, physical training).
+• Long-Term Goal Setting:

+Using insights from the mentorship to set new career goals, such as applying for internships, seeking further mentorships, or specialising in specific sports-related areas (e.g., sports psychology, physical training).